shubhamperiwal/Facial-Recognition/README.md

 mysql-db              - pip install mysqlclient

+kivy                  - Install kivy using this website (https://kivy.org/docs/installation/installation-windows.html)

 ## Executing the code
 Clone this repo and run Detect_NewFace.py to add yourself to the dataset and detect and run Detector.py if you are already added.
+Secondly, you can run app.py if you want to see our graphical user interface.